Return on Education for Bachelor’s Degrees

 💡 Quick Tip: Fund your education with a low-rate, no-fee SoFi private student loan that covers all school-certified costs.

-Return on Investment by Education Level
+ROI by Education Level

 You can determine your ROI by education level by looking at the ratio of the cost of your degree to your expected income once you graduate.
 Your return on education is much like a traditional ROI calculation, which looks at the ratio between net profit and cost from investing resources.

 In this case, time and money are the resources you’re investing, and your future income is the profit.
-The ROI for your education will depend largely on how much you spend on your schooling, what type of job you get after school, and to a certain extent what you major in.
+The ROI for your education will depend largely on how much you spend on your schooling, what type of job you get after school, and, to a certain extent, what you major in.

 Education Level